 Our inpatient medicine service has four resident teams that care for the majority of the patients in the hospital.

 Each team is made up of a PGY-1, PGY-2 and attending.
-They admit q4-5 days.
+There is a short-call/long-call system with cap of 14 and rollovers to a nonteaching service.
 Overnight admissions and cross-coverage servcies are provided by our "NARC" team (the Night Admitting Residents & Cross-coverage team), comprised of a PGY-1 and PGY-3.
-A backup system is in place to call in extra help if the night gets too busy, and a cap is in place to maintain a good balance between service and learning.
+A backup system is in place to call in extra help if the night gets too busy, and the cap maintains a good balance between service and learning.

 Highlights of the rotation include lots of resident-to-resident teaching and collaboration, a healthy amount of tethered autonomy, and a daily morning teaching session led by PGY-3s and attendings with a core curriculum of case-based topics.